UbeyOzcan/Finance_Quant_UCLouvain/README.md

 Here are the topics that this course will cover :

-  - Course 1 : Course 1 - Variables, loops and functions
+  - Course 1 : data management (import/export), variables definition & plots
-  - Course 2 : Course 2 - Introduction to Pandas; Vector, matrix and dataframe
+  - Course 2 : data analysis (estimation of mean, covariance and PCA)
+  - Course 3 : computation of optimal portfolios
+  - Course 4 : efficient frontier and optimal portfolio under risk budget
+  - Course 5 : linear regression
+  - Course 6 : Project